olehermanse/wordpress-export-to-markdown/README.md

 and post content itself.
 Look in `examples/` to see the structure of the json files.

+### Save YAML files

+- Argument: `--yaml`
+- Type: `boolean`
+- Default: `false`

+Whether or not to write `.frontmatter.yaml` files.
+If you use another converter, like pandoc, to convert from html to markdown, these files are easy to prepend.
+Look in `examples/` to see the structure of the frontmatter YAML files.

+**Note:** The yaml files contain only the frontmatter, not the same data as the JSON files.

 ### Save HTML files

 - Argument: `--html`